-In all cases, the verification schedule shall be established by the verification body using a combination of risk-based and random sampling, according to the verification schedule and sampling methodologies outlined in Section 8.2.1.
-These sampling methodologies establish a minimum and a range of verification frequencies, as well as guidance on circumstances in which the verification body is encouraged to add fields beyond the minimum percentage of fields required for site visit and/or desktop verification.
+These sampling methodologies establish a minimum, and possible range, of site visit frequencies, as well as guidance on circumstances in which the verification body is encouraged to add fields beyond the minimum number of fields required for site visit and/or desktop verification.
 The verifier may use professional judgment to determine the number of additional fields and method for selecting fields if a risk-based review indicates a high probability of non-compliance.
-The verification sampling requirements are mandatory regardless of the mix of entry dates represented by the group of fields in the project (and by the group of projects in the cooperative).
+The verification minimum sampling requirements are mandatory regardless of the mix of entry dates represented by the group of fields in the project (and by the group of growers in the grouped project).

-The initial site visit verification schedule for a given year shall be established after the completion of the NOVS/COI process.
+The initial site visit verification schedule for a given year shall be established after the completion of the NOVA/COI process.
 The schedule should be established as soon as possible after the commencement of verification activities, at a minimum, so as to include both risk-based and random sampling for the selection of site visited fields.
-This is meant to allow for the project developer or cooperative developer and verification body to work together to develop a cost-effective and efficient site visit schedule.
-Specifically, once the sample fields designated for a site visit have been determined, the verification body shall document all fields selected for planned site visit verification and provide a list of fields receiving a visit to the project developer or cooperative developer and the Reserve.
-The project developer or cooperative developer shall be responsible for all site visit planning.
-Following this notification, the project developer or cooperative developer shall supply the verification body with all the required documentation to demonstrate field-level conformance to the protocol.
+This is meant to allow for the project developer and verification body to work together to develop a cost effective and efficient site visit schedule.
+Specifically, once the sample fields designated for a site visit have been determined, the verification body shall document all fields selected for planned site visit verification and provide a list of fields receiving a visit to the project developer and the Reserve.
+The project developer shall be responsible for all site visit planning.
+Following this notification, the project developer shall supply the verification body with all the required documentation to demonstrate field-level conformance to the protocol.
 When a verification body determines that additional sampling is necessary due to suspected non-compliance, however, a similar level of advance notice may not be possible.

-Though significant advance notice of a field's selection for a site visit is required, project and cooperative developers shall not be given advance notice of which fields' data will be subject to desktop verification in a given year.
-A field shall be prepared for desktop verification during every reporting period, so long as the field's Monitoring Plan is implemented and up-to-date in accord with the PMP, the Field Report submitted to the project developer, and all record-keeping requirements of this protocol are followed.
+Though significant advance notice of a field's selection for a site visit is required, project developers shall not be given advanced notice of which fields' data will be subject to desktop verification in a given year.
+A field shall be prepared for desktop verification during every verification period, so long as the field's Monitoring Plan is implemented and up to date, the Field Report submitted to the project developer, and all recordkeeping requirements of this protocol are followed.

-Regardless of the size of a project or cooperative, if the project or cooperative contains any fields that did not pass site visit verification the year before and wish to re-enter the project or cooperative, those fields must have a full verification with site visit for the subsequent reporting period.
+Regardless of the size of a project or cooperative, if the project contains any fields that did not pass site visit verification the year before and wish to re-enter the project, those fields must have a full verification with site visit for the subsequent reporting period.
 These fields must be site visited in addition to the verification sampling methodology and requirements outlined below in Section 8.2.1.
 In all cases, when determining the sample size for site visits and desktop verifications, the verification body shall round up to the nearest whole number.

-The actual requirements for performing a site visit verification and desktop verification are the same.
+The documentation requirements for performing a site visit verification, without the requirement to visit the same.
 A desktop verification is equivalent to a full verification, without the requirement to visit the site.
-A verification body has the discretion to visit any site in any reporting period if the verification body determines that the risks for that field warrant a site visit.
+A verification body has the discretion to visit any site in any verification period if the verification body determines that the risks for that field warrant a site visit.

-8.2.1 Verification Schedule
+8.2.1 Verification Site Visit Requirements